hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitionerrole-intro.md

 <div class="request-for-feedback">
     <p>Specific feedback is sought on following enhancements to search parameters:
     <ul>
-        <li>Support for searching PractitionerRole using practitioner by reference, and if a search via a chained practitioner.identifier could be a more effective approach.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
+        <li>Support for searching PractitionerRole using practitioner by reference, and if a search via a chained practitioner.identifier could be a more effective approach.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
         <li>Support for searching for an organization by reference versus chained searching using organization.identifier.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
         <li>Removal of support for searching using HPI-I identifier, as it is not supported by AU Core PractitionerRole.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
         <li>The use of code-only in an identifier search parameter, with a recommendation to specify a single type of identifier or an explicit list for greater quality.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>